wisdanprakosa/data-portfolio/projects/04-Airbnb-Bangkok-Listings/README.md

+Here you go — the English version ready to copy-paste.

+---

 # King County, Washington — House Sales Analysis (2014–2015)

 > Visual analytics project to understand price drivers and neighborhood patterns for residential properties in King County, WA.